 The GrassWay dairy farm is on a winding country road near New Holstein, WI.
 T For over 20 years, this is where people have come to see happy animals, outside in their natural environment.
 Sunshine, fresh air, exercise and nutrient-dense soils are our basis for healthy, happy animals right here in Wisconsin.
-The beef, chicken, turkey and eggs, along with other organic foods, are available in an on-farm store.
+The beef, chicken, turkey, lamb and eggs, along with other organic foods, are available in an on-farm store.
 Because of zoning issues, a small membership fee is required.

 Stop in to chat for awhile, show the kids the new calves (in the spring they are in the paddock by the driveway) and free range chickens (visible from the road around the middle of June to the end of August).
 There are baby lambs in the spring now too – although they can be grazing anywhere on our 240 acre farm!
 They’ll talk for hours about what they’ve experienced here, without the video games.
 We can’t wait to meet you and talk to you how an organic family farm operates, using permanent managed pastures and organic materials to create a healthy environment.
 This is the way farming needs to be.

 Mother Earth News just posted a link to the republication of a Seralini Study exposing the hazards of roundup.
 This is very important information that needs to get out! http://sustainablepulse.us5.list-manage.com/track/click?u=96b2dcb7821c7b93f09376626&id=d4cdcdfe51&e=499d25bec0.